Sarah Cox

 Author & journalist

-Sarah Cox is an award-winning author and journalist based in Victoria, B.C.
+Sarah Cox is an award-winning author and environmental journalist based in Victoria, B.C.

 Her previous book, Breaching the Peace: The Site C Dam and a Valley’s Stand Against Big Hydro, won a B.C.
 Book Prize and was a finalist for the Shaughnessy Cohen Prize for Political Writing (Writers’ Trust of Canada).